vtex/affiliates/docs/README.md

 3. After installing the app, the main pages will be available with a default layout, you can access them by `/affiliates/:slug` and `/affiliates/profile/:slug`

-4. If you want your affiliates to have the possibility to send any product URL for the client, you will have to add the `affiliate-url-monitoring` block into the header of your theme as shown below:
+4. If you want your affiliates to have the possibility to send any URL of the site for the client, you will have to add the `affiliate-url-monitoring` block into the header of your theme as shown below:

 ```diff
   "header-layout.desktop": {